ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Disabled

-This property specifies the maximum time an idle connection should wait before the Local Endpoint sends a keep-alive signal to the Remote Endpoint.
-Adjusting this Property will only take effect when the underlying stack supports sebding keep-alive signals.
+This property specifies the maximum time an idle connection should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packet.
 The special value `Disabled` means that this timeout is not scheduled to happen, and does not request the transport system to send keep-alive packets.
 Guidance on setting this value is provided in {{!BCP145}}.